11654 Plaza America Drive, #238

 ADVOCATING FOR THE MOST VULNERABLE AMONG US

 Since the Lejeune Foundation devotes all its energy to seeking a treatment for genetic disabilities, the Foundation is fully committed to defending the most vulnerable: those who are discriminated against because of their genetic makeup.

 There is a curious paradox in the attitude of our society.
 It is so determined to defend the environment, while showing no interest in defending human beings, especially at the start of life – instead, it shows even hostility.

-All this was apparent to Professor Jerome Lejeune, who insisted:
+All this was apparent to Dr. Jerome Lejeune, who insisted:

 “The quality of a civilisation is measured by the respect it gives to the weakest of its members”.